Kddk

-Dzham (real name Kirill, January 27, 1986) – an artist who began his musical career in hip hop, and later gradually gone over to the club theme, becoming an artist in the genre of mash up hip-hop and dance in Russia.
-He managed to release four albums in his native tongue.
+Kirill Igorievich Lupinos (born January 27, 1986), known professionally as Kddk and formerly as Dzham, is an artist who began his musical career in hip hop, and later gradually gone over to the club theme, becoming an artist in the genre of mash up hip-hop and dance in Russia.
+He managed to release four albums in his native tongue..
+He is the owner of Effective Records label.

 Biography

-In the beginning of 2009 Dzham acquainted with Fredro Starr, the frontman of the hip hop group Onyx.
+In the beginning of 2009 Kddk acquainted with Fredro Starr, the frontman of the hip hop group Onyx.
 During their Russian tour they record the song together "Say What" and the same day make the video clip in St.Peterburg.
 Afterwards signed contracts with TOCO International NL and Radikal Records US.
 He becomes the only Russian artist in the genre of hip hop, which has contracts with international labels.

-At the end of 2009th in Philadelphia Dzham became acquainted with the musician and producer Jim Beanz, author of the winning song of Eurovision 2008 Dima Bilan ("Believe Me").
+At the end of 2009th in Philadelphia Kddk became acquainted with the musician and producer Jim Beanz, author of the winning song of Eurovision 2008 Dima Bilan ("Believe Me").
 They worked together to create a track called "Every Day", which received extensive airplay on Russian music television channels and radio stations.